msahidurr/ccavenue-plus-checkout/README.md

 # CCAvenuePlus Checkout

-With a simple, single integration you can accept debit and credit cards, PayPal, and 10+ local payment methods.
+With a simple, single integration you can accept debit and credit cards, CCAvenue, and 10+ local payment methods.

 ## Install the Gateway